Martin Rendel: Biography

-Rendel studied industrial design at the Darmstadt University of Applied Sciences (h_da), Germany, and communication design at Art Center College in La Tour-de-Peilz, Switzerland.
+Rendel studied industrial design at the Darmstadt University of Applied Sciences (h_da), Germany, and communication design at ArtCenter College of Design in La Tour-de-Peilz, Switzerland.
 During his studies he worked in the design studios of Aldo Cibic (Milan), Matteo Thun (Milan) and Dieter Sieger (Harkotten Castle, Sassenberg).
 His final work, a water-closet, attracted a great deal of media interest after AP photographer Karsten Thielker became aware of the project during a private stay in Darmstadt in 1992 and had the photos distributed via Associated Press.
-TV presenter Roger Willemsen then invited Rendel to his talk show "0137" while Sueddeutsche Zeitung celebrated the work as a "cultural revolution".
+Sueddeutsche Zeitung celebrated the work as a "cultural revolution".
+The object has been part of the permanent collection at the Museum of Toilet History in Kiev (Ukraine) since 2021 under the name "Latrina Obliqua".
+In February 2024, Rendel told the story of Latrina Obliqua for the first time in public at the TEDxChiangMai conference under the title "The Incredible Story of My Mother's Cleaning Bucket".

 As winner of an international design competition, Rendel was invited to France after his studies on a Moulinex scholarship, which led to an encounter with the architect Isabelle Galzin.
 Both opened a studio for design and communication, first in Hamburg (1994) and then in Paris (1996).
 They collaborated with Federico Restrepo and clients such as Yves Saint Laurent, Gucci Parfum, Fred Joaillier and others.

 From 1996 to 1999, Rendel was also involved as Art Director in an art project on rails initiated by the Italian sculptor Gianpaolo d'Andrea Moravecchia and the Amsterdam artists' association "Stichting de Blinde Schilders", which took a train as a rolling exhibition through Europe (Denmark, Greece, Yugoslavia, Hungary, Austria, Poland and Holland).

-In 1998 Rendel founded the advertising agency rendel & spitz together with the communications consultant René Spitz, which in 2006 became a consultancy for strategic brand management.
-From 2001 to 2006, the office building (architects: b&k+ / Arno Brandlhuber, Bernd Kniess), Cologne's narrowest building on Eigelstein 115, offered space for installations during the Cologne furniture fair IMM as part of the so-called Passagen programme.
-Designers and architects like Konstantin Grcic (Munich), Johanna Grawunder (San Francisco), Timo Salli (Helsinki), Ross Lovegrove (London), Greg Lynn (Los Angeles), Tokujin Yoshioka (Tokyo), Andrea Branzi (Milan), Ronan & Erwan Bouroullec (Paris) and Stefan Ytterborn (Stockholm) took part in this programme.
-The Pinakothek der Moderne in Munich has included Greg Lynn's spatial sculpture from the 2002 installation in its permanent collection.